Sometimes we get so excited for particular outcomes, that we are devastated when they don’t turn out the way we expected.

 What I’m saying is, hard times are just a part of the deal in life.
 Life is an adventure and adventures are not always smooth sailing.
 It’s often part of the cost.

-Enough about lemons for now.
-The fact of the matter is, whatever you are going through is temporary.
+Whatever you are going through is temporary.
 The human brain has this funny way of processing time extremely slowly when things are tough, but at the same time, one day we wake up and we’re thirty, or forty, or sixty, and we go “Hot damn that went fast!”

 Life moves faster with each passing year.
 Remember that when you are struggling.
 It may feel excruciatingly slow in the moment, but one day you’ll look back, and you’ll think, “oh yeah, that doesn’t hurt anymore.”
 Learn to process and let go of your pain

 Whatever it is, it will pass.
 The rainbows and kittens will come back brighter and fluffier than before.
 You will laugh until your stomach hurts and there are tears running down your cheeks.
 You will be held and touched by someone you love and forget your worries.
 You will receive news so good you’ll scream.
 You will find yourself in breathtaking nature and marvel at the beauty of this life.
 You will have an orgasm so good you’ll feel like you’re on the best drug to ever exist.
 You will catch a financial break and feel grateful when you look at your bank account.
-You will be a part of unforgettable dinners, parties, and vacations and cherish the memories for the rest of your life.
+You will be a part of unforgettable dinners, parties, vacations and moments and cherish the memories for the rest of your life.

 The hard times will pass.
 The best has yet to happen.
 Trust that you are doing crucial inner work and growing so you can uplevel.
 Trust that life will once again be sweet, sweeter than you could have imagined, and you’ll look back on the hard times and say, “well, I needed that because if it didn’t happen I wouldn’t have met/gone/seen/done x, y, and z.”